 Ann Oren is an artist and a filmmaker.
 Her films and video installations feature characters existing in the liminal space between performers and audience.
 By dissolving distinctions between plant, animal and human, she asks what it is to be human in an ecosystem immersed in digital culture.
 Questions about intimacy, identity, and the lack thereof keep emerging through various audio-visual approaches.
 In her process she explores gender, fictosexuality, animality, interspecies and other forms of hybridizations.
 Through an initially narrative language, she leads the spectator emotionally into a space that engages critical thinking.

 Her work’s institutional presentations include The Moscow Biennial for Young Art, The Hammer museum, The Tel-Aviv Museum, Anthology Film Archives, Apexart, Künstlerhaus Bethanien and Kindl - Zentrum für zeitgenössische Kunst.

-After moving to Berlin in 2015, her artistic focus started to shift towards cinema.
+After moving to Berlin in 2015, her artistic focus expanded to cinema.
 She directed PASSAGE in 2020, which premiered in Oberhausen Short Film Festival, and won many awards including Best Experimental Short at Slamdance.
-Her first narrative feature film PIAFFE won the Junior Jury Awards at Locarno Film Festival and currently tours in festivals around the world including San Sebastián, BFI London, and a long lineup on the way.
+Her first narrative feature film PIAFFE won several awards including the Junior Jury Awards at Locarno Film Festival and the Silver Hugo Award at the Chicago International Film Festival.
+It was screened in dozens of festivals around the world including San Sebastián, BFI London, and a long lineup on the way.

 Born in Tel-Aviv (1979), Ann studied Film (BA) and Fine Arts (MA) at The School of Visual Arts, NY.
 She lives/works in Berlin.